vivangkumar/ignorify/README.md

 - Add search command to filter files.
 - Check for existing gitignore and prompt to overwrite.
 (TODO)
-- Code was refactored and optimised.
+- Code refactoring and optimisation.
-- More tests were added.
+- More tests.

 ### v1.0.1 (15-01-2015)